ranwez-search/SeqTUI/README.md

 **macOS note:** on first launch, macOS may block the application.
 In this case, allow it via
 *System Settings → Privacy & Security*, then run it again.

 **terminal requirements:** SeqTUI requires a terminal that supports ANSI colors and cursor movement (most modern terminals do).
-It was tested on WezTerm and the default macOS Terminal, but iTerm2, Alacritty, GNOME Terminal, Windows Terminal should work well too.
+By default, SeqTUI uses an ASCII-safe interface for maximum compatibility.
+Optional fancy Unicode glyphs can be enabled using the `--fancy` option.
+While Unicode glyphs provide a nicer visual rendering, they may cause display issues on some terminal configurations, especially on Windows.

 Alternatively, SeqTUI can be built from source using [Rust and Cargo](https://rust-lang.org/tools/install/):